 This Grade 5 Life Science module was designed to work in concert with EL Education's Language Arts Grade 5 Module 2, although it can stand alone.
 The content of the Language Arts module complements the student learning about forest ecosystems in the Life Science Module.
 One of the forest ecosystems studied in the Life Science Module is the rainforest.
 In both the Language Arts and Life Science modules, students engage in similar protocols and do close reading.

-Download this module to access the full NGSS Standards descriptions, the Week-at-a-Glance charts, and Letter Home.
+Download this module below to access Getting Started materials, full NGSS Standards descriptions, Week-at-a-Glance charts, materials lists, the Student Science Notebook, and all lesson supporting materials.